Online Poker Bonuses List - School Of Poker - Poker Room Reviews - Online Poker Resource center | ||||||||||||||

 According to Professor Rose, "a regular player cannot get into trouble with the federal government even if the gambling operation is blatantly illegal unless he does something to help the business."

-Prosecutors have charged players with being part of the gambling business when they helped operators collect debts from other players.
-But the very few times the federal Department of Justice has gone after regular players, judges have thrown the cases out.
 Recent case law seem to support Professor Roses view.
 In 2002, the Fifth U.S. Circuit Court of Appeals upheld a district court's dismissal of a lawsuit by gamblers Larry Thompson and Lawrence Bradley, holding that the gamblers failed to prove that online casinos and the credit card companies they used to process their wagers violated federal racketeering laws and the federal Wire Act.

 The Fifth Circuit upheld the lower courts ruling that internet gambling in connection with activities other than sports betting is not illegal under federal law.
 As the court explained, recent legislative history of internet gambling legislation reinforces the Court's determination that internet gambling on a game of chance is not prohibited conduct under 18 U.S.C. §1084.